Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Scientific Background and Data

+Algorithm~\ref{alg: OHT_full} summarizes the full two-stage procedure we have described throughout this section.
+Procedures \textsc{LGPR} and \textsc{Debias} summarize the proposed approximate EM algorithm and bias-correction as described in Sections~\ref{sec: Methods_AM} and~\ref{sec: Debias}, respectively.
+The computational complexity of our framework is dominated by the procedure \textsc{LGPR}, and thus is analogous to that of \citet{kuusela_locally_2018}.
+Given $n_i$ observations for each year $i=1,\dots I$, the computational complexity of global Gaussian process regression is $O (\sum_{i=1}^I n_i^3)$ due to computing the inverse Gram matrices $\bm{K}_i^{-1}$.
+The computation of \textsc{LGPR} is localized to $|\calS|$ target grid points at which the windows are centered, with each window containing $w \cdot n_i$ observations for each year $i$ ($w$ is the fraction of data contained in the window).
+With the computations parallelized to $C$ threads, the computational complexity of Algorithm~\ref{alg: OHT_full} is $O (P \cdot |\calS| \cdot C^{-1} \cdot w^3 \cdot \sum_{i=1}^I n_i^3)$.

 In this section, we present empirical results applying the two-step estimation procedure described in Section~\ref{sec: Methods} to the Argo dataset to produce output fields on a spatio-temporal grid $\calX \times \calT$ where $\calX$ is a $1^\circ \times 1^\circ$ spatial grid and $\calT$ is a regularly spaced monthly temporal grid centered on the 15th day of each month.
 Each quantity of interest is compared before and after applying the debiasing procedure described in Section~\ref{sec: Debias}.
 The bandwidth parameter $\lambda_G$ for the spatial window is set to $442$ km (approximately $4^\circ$), and $\lambda_t$ for the temporal window is set to $1.5$ months.
+All computations in the subsequent sections are performed on Cheyenne, a high performance computing cluster at NCAR with 36 CPU nodes with 109 GB of RAM.
+It takes on average 25 min each to execute a single EM iteration and to make predictions on $\calS$ for each field.

 In the subsequent Sections~\ref{sec: Vel_result} and \ref{sec: OHT_result}, we present the time-averaged quantities: